 There are few life skills we need more than the ability to wash our hands.
-Along with being essential to a child’s health and well-being, hand washing for kids is also a great Practical Life activity and lends itself to cosmic education questions!
+Along with being essential to a child's health and well-being, Montessori hand washing is also a great Practical Life activity and lends itself to cosmic education questions!

 At the sink

 For those who don't use toy/activity shelves in their child's learning and play spaces, or for those who are not keen on having water activities away from a sink area, teaching hand washing at a sink is your best bet.

 To teach your child hand washing at the sink, you will need:

 To demonstrate this activity, you need to have your child climb and stand on the stool so they can watch you.
 Turn the warm water on and wet your hands.

 After lathering with soap, slowly and methodically wash your hands.
 After you are done, hang up the hand towel and invite your child to try it.

 Here are some points of interest to discuss:

 - Why we should wash our hands?
 (The benefit to ourselves, families, and communities.)

 - Why we should be mindful of our water use.